 - Labor supporters should provide quiet, reassuring encouragement.
-There’s no need for yelling.

-- Rest deeply between contractions.
+- Try to rest deeply between contractions.

 - The placenta is delivered, usually within the first 10 minutes.

-- Your health-care provider will make sure you are comfortable.
+- Your health care provider will make sure you are comfortable.
 Cold compresses are often applied to the perineum to ease discomfort and reduce swelling.

 - This is a good time for your first breastfeeding, which tightens the uterus and decreases bleeding.

 - All routine infant procedures can be done without removing the baby from your side.
 Request that measuring, weighing and applying eye medication be delayed for a few hours.